 2. Certain supplies/equipment like walkers/oxygen supplies where suppliers are not in contract with Medicare (Here, ABN can also be used when supplies are in the Durable Medical Equipment Competitive Bidding Program).

-3. Other healthcare services such as visual field exam (ophthalmologist), a pelvic exam, or an echocardiogram (not medically necessary).
+3. Other healthcare services such as a visual field exam (ophthalmologist), a pelvic exam, or an echocardiogram (not medically necessary).

 4. Certain lab tests, screening pap smear (more often than two years), screening fecal-occult blood test (more often than one year and patient<50 years.), screening flexible sigmoidoscopy (more often than four years and patient<50 years.), prostate cancer screening test (more often than annually and patient<50 years), tetanus vaccine (prophylactically), and services not meeting the criteria in Local Medical Review Policy.